benwiz/sasha/README.md

 ## To Do

-- All dynamodb connections must validate the table or handle a bad table better.
-- Add an `update-dynamodb` function.
-May be able to replace (or just deprecate, or not at all) `write-dynamodb` with this (https://github.com/guregu/dynamo/blob/master/update.go).

 - `overland-receiver` needs to respond with an error if we don't get a success from IFTTT
 - `overland-receiver` needs to update person location in dynamodb

 - `get-dynamodb` needs to handle record not found error with HTTP response
+- Add an `update-dynamodb` function.
+May be able to replace (or just deprecate, or not at all) `write-dynamodb` with this (https://github.com/guregu/dynamo/blob/master/update.go).

 - Set up Zing to report wemo switch status directly to DynamoDB